balabanmetin/apples/README.md

 You can run APPLES with the following command on the example input alignment dataset:

-`python3 apples.py -a data/aln.phy -t data/backbone.nwk -P 10`
+`apples.py -a data/aln.phy -t data/backbone.nwk -P 10`

 #### Input a distance matrix
 The format for distance matrix is a tab delimited csv file with column and row headers.
+Rows should represent query sequences and columns should represent reference sequences.
 You can find an example distance matrix for ten query sequences under [data/dist.mat](data/dist.mat).
 You can run APPLES on the example distance matrix by running the following command:

-`python3 apples.py -d data/dist.mat -t data/backbone.nwk -P 10`
+`apples.py -d data/dist.mat -t data/backbone.nwk -P 10`

 #### Output
 Output is multiple lines of newick trees, i-th line is corresponding to the placement of the i-th entry in alignment/distance matrix.